agstaylor/facade.aretiico.dev/README.md

 ## Introduction
 Facade API for Aretiico services

-Aretiico backend consists of a number of services (EJBCA, Positronic, etc..), each with their own native low level interfaces, flavours and complexities.
+Aretiico consists of a number of services (EJBCA, Positronic, etc..), each with their own native low level interfaces, flavours and complexities.
 This API presents a set of business level endpoints suitable for consumption by front of house UIs such as the Portal.

-It is implemented in Python, with the intention of prototyping the end points and lifting these into to AWS Lambda.
+It is implemented in Python, supporting a prototyping workflow and lifting into to AWS Lambda.

 ## Requirements
 - Python >= 3.10